lighttransport/prnet-infer/README.md

 ## Prepare freezed model of PRNet

-We first need to dump a graph.
+We first need to dump a graph from PRNet.

 In the function of `PosPrediction` in `predictor.py`, add the following code and run `run_basic.py` to get `trained_graph.pb`.